PDrifting/CBookDraft/book.markdown

     [ 11 ...
 20] = 3,                          // This will define an arbitrary array with
     [ 21 ...
 99] = 5,                          // 101 elements ranging from 0 to 100.
 It also
     [100       ] = 0                           // works for fixed element declares of arrays
-  };                                           // provided indexes fall within range of
+  };                                           // provided indexes fall within the range of
                                                // elements defined by the fixed value. return 0;                                    // Return status successful.
 }